Director Representing Science

 The Director Representing Education participates in all Board meetings (at a minimum, two in person which includes the board meetings at the annual convention and three virtual), providing input on key decisions, and contributing expertise or guidance on matters relevant to the organization’s mission and objectives.
 The Director Representing Education identifies as an educator, should have a keen interest on matters relevant to psychological science education, and represents the views of the psychology education community (and specifically, those of ETC) during Board meetings.

-In addition to being a co-Chair on ETC, the Director Representing Education may join and Chair other committees or be asked to participate in other board-related tasks as needed.
+In addition to being a member of ETC, the Director Representing Education may join and Chair other committees or be asked to participate in other board-related tasks as needed.
 The Director Representing Education would be eligible to put their name forward for the role of President and Chair of the Board.

 Director-at-Large